2018 RFL Women's Super League: Grand final

 The Grand Final was played at the Manchester Regional Arena on 13 October 2018.
 Neither team existed when the inaugural Grand Final was played in 2017.
 Leeds were seeking to complete the treble (League Leaders Shield, Challenge Cup and Grand Final winners) in their first season while Wigan were seeking their first ever trophy.

 Leeds scored first, when Rhiannion Marshall scored a try from close range, Courtney Hill added the conversion.
 Wigan hit back a few minutes later when (Rachel Thompson scored their first try.
 The first half remained 6–4 to Leeds until shortly before half-time, when Thompson scored her, and Wigan's second try to make the half-time score 8–6 to Wigan.

 In the second half Georgia Wilson extended Wigan's lead to 12–6 and Thompson completed her hat trick to put Wigan further ahead 16–6.
 Leeds struck back with a Caitlin Beevers solo effort, covering 80 metres from a 20-metre restart, Courtney Hill added the extra two points.
 With the score at 12–16, Leeds equalised as Suze Hill scored with only three minutes left to play.
 The conversion attempt was missed, and in stoppage time, Wigan were awarded a penalty which Charlotte Foley kicked to give Wigan victory by 18 points to 16.

+End of season awards

+Georgia Roche (Castleford Tigers) was named as the inaugural Woman of Steel at the end of season awards.